10 Sustainable gift ideas people (and the planet) will love

-Now, we don’t want to come off as Grinches here.
-Enjoying the holidays with those in your life isn’t something to feel guilty about.
+Enjoying and celebrating important milestones with those in your life by exchanging gifts isn’t something to feel guilty about.
 At Zerofy, our whole ethos is that it is possible to make low-carbon switches at home to reduce our household carbon footprint (and our app simplifies this process).
-The same idea rings true around the holidays.
+The same idea rings true around holidays, birthdays, anniversaries, and other notable events.
 You don’t need to stop giving gifts; you can just choose to make gift choices that either have zero or minimal associated emissions, or gifts that actually have a positive effect on the planet.
 Below, we’ve compiled 10 of our favourite sustainable gift ideas, covering a range of budgets and interests.

 1. A potted plant